NightSky-Project/.github/profile/README.md

 ### 🛠️ Creating Plugins

-- [Plugin Creation Guide](#) - Step-by-step guide to create your own plugin and integrate it into OpenSky.
+- [Plugin Creation Guide](#) - Step-by-step guide to create your own plugin and integrate it into NightSky.
 - [Plugin Examples](#) - Practical examples to start developing.

 ### 🗺️ Roadmap

-- [Project Roadmap](#) - Follow the progress and upcoming features of OpenSky.
+- [Project Roadmap](#) - Follow the progress and upcoming features of NightSky.

 <!--
 </br>

 ## 🤝 Supporters

- We want to immensely thank our supporters, who help keep OpenSky running and allow us to continue creating a better app for everyone. 💙
+ We want to immensely thank our supporters, who help keep NightSky running and allow us to continue creating a better app for everyone. 💙

 <div align="center">
   <img src="link_to_sponsors_image_here" alt="Project Sponsors" width="600px"/>